zephyrj/engine-crane/README.md

 A tool to put engines created in [Automation](https://store.steampowered.com/app/293760/Automation__The_Car_Company_Tycoon_Game/) into [Assetto Corsa](https://store.steampowered.com/app/244210/Assetto_Corsa/).

 #### Code quality
-Don't copy it; initially created to learn the Rust Programming language.
+Initially created to learn the Rust Programming language; I wouldn't recommend trying to learn from this code.
 The current working practice can be best be summarised as "please just work".
 This will be improved over time

 ----